cmateu/PyMGC3/README.rst

 *polecounts_file*

 Pole count map file (.cts).
-Assumes the default output format from the mgc3.py program
+Assumes the default output format from the mgc3.py program.
+If the -l flag is set, this is assumed to be a list of pole count map files

 *Optional arguments*